-Unfortunately, France has some of the most stringent residency requirements of all the European countries, as such, many couples who would have otherwise chosen to get married in France choose an alternative destination.
+- Unfortunately, France has some of the most stringent residency requirements of all the European countries, as a solution, most couples will usually have a symbolic ceremony in France.

 - Don’t expect things to work the same way as they do in your home country.
 Ask as many questions as many times as you need to in order to make sure you get the answers you need.

 If you’re having your ceremony outdoors in the height of summer, please make sure you and your guests have some shade.
 July/August temperatures can be 35°C + in France and ceremonies usually last about 30-40 minutes.
 It doesn’t have to be a canopy; a large tree or some fans are just as good.